Bifurcation of perturbations of non-generic closed self-shrinkers: Non-collapsing

 \section{Non-collapsing}

 In this section, we study the non-collapsing property of a RMCF starting at a perturbed hypersurface.
 The main regularity theorem is due to \cite{HW19} and we refer the readers to there.
-Instead, we show that the RMCF and its blow up sequence satisfy a non-collapsing property similar to the non-collapsing property of a mean convex MCF, as well as some consequences.
+We show that the RMCF and its blow-up sequence satisfy a non-collapsing property similar to the non-collapsing property of a mean convex MCF, and discuss some consequences.
 The precise computations are very similar to \cite{A12}, and we include them in the appendix for the convenience of the readers.

 Let us first review some basic facts about the tangent flow of MCF with additional forces.